GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Species/Zerianzropai.md

 ## THERIANTHROPOI
 Several species of anthropomorphic animal-like creatures are represented by these stats.
-Therianthropai.
-Therianthropoi characters get the following features;
+The plural is Zerianzropoi.
+Zerianzropoi characters get the following features;

-**Creature Type**: Therianthropoi are humanoids.
+**Creature Type**: Zerianzropoi are humanoids.

-**Size**: Therianthropoi stand between 4'11" and 6'6" tall.
+**Size**: Zerianzropoi stand between 4'11" and 6'6" tall.
 They can weigh between 110-185 pounds.
 They are medium creatures.

 **Ability Score Modification**: Choose three attributes.
 Two are increased by 1, the other increased by 2.